Brian Vickers: 2005

 In 2005, Vickers won the Nextel Open exhibition race.
 He was right behind Mike Bliss on the last lap.
 Rather than make a move to go around Bliss, Vickers ran into the back of the No. 0, spinning him out.
 Vickers went on to win.
 That qualified him for the annual Nextel All-Star Challenge, in which he finished third.
-Vickers finished the year seventeenth in Cup points with ten top tens including career runs at the Pocono 500 and the Coca-Cola 600.
+Vickers finished the year seventeenth in Cup points with ten top tens, including career runs at the Pocono 500 and the Coca-Cola 600.
 He also returned to the Busch Series in a limited capacity in 2005, and finished third at Watkins Glen in the No. 5.
 He drove five other races in the No. 57.

 2006

 Vickers started out the 2006 season with a seventh-place finish in the Daytona 500.
 He went on to finish fifteenth in points with nine top tens, including a win at Talladega.
 However, the season was marred by conflicts within Hendrick Motorsports.
 On June 25, Vickers announced that he would leave Hendrick and drive for the new Team Red Bull in 2007.
 In the UAW-Ford 500, Dale Earnhardt Jr. was leading with Jimmie Johnson in second and Vickers in third on the final lap.
-Going down the backstretch, Johnson attempted to pass Dale Jr. on the inside and Vickers tried to follow Jimmie.
-Unfourtunately, Vickers was too late to follow Johnson to the inside and instead hooked Jimmie in the right rear causing Johnson to turn right into Dale Jr. and the two went spinning down to the infield to bring out the caution.
+Going down the backstretch, Johnson attempted to pass Dale Jr. on the inside, and Vickers tried to follow Jimmie and bump draft him past Earnhardt.
+Unfortunately, Vickers was too late to follow Johnson to the inside and instead hooked Jimmie in the right rear, causing Johnson to turn right into Dale Jr., and the two went spinning down to the infield to bring out the caution.
 Vickers went on to score his first victory.
 Johnson was livid with Vickers, and both he and his crew chief Chad Knaus questioned Vickers' motives with the bump, leading Knaus to state that Vickers had "run out of talent" prior to wrecking his teammate.
-Fortunately for Vickers, Jimmie Johnson ended up winning the 2006 NEXTEL Cup Series Championship at Homestead-Miami Speedway leaving that race at Talladega behind.
+Fortunately for Vickers, Johnson ended up winning the 2006 NEXTEL Cup Series Championship at Homestead-Miami Speedway leaving that race at Talladega behind.
 In 2006, Vickers also won a one-off race for Hendrick in the Autozone West Series at Sonoma.